-Clusters in sheerpower are powerful tools that allow you to combine multiple variables into a single named object.
+Clusters in Sheerpower are powerful tools that allow you to combine multiple variables into a single named object.
 This feature simplifies data management, making your code clearer and easier to maintain.
 Clusters are especially useful in business applications where efficient data handling is crucial.
 In this lesson, we'll explore the basics of clusters and how to use them effectively.

 1. What is a Cluster?